d12frosted/elpa-mirror/gnu/consult-readme.txt

   without it - or you could use with Embark right away and add the other components later on.

-  We document a [list of auxillary packages] in the Consult wiki.
+  We document a [list of auxiliary packages] in the Consult wiki.
 These packages integrate Consult with special programs or with other packages in the wider Emacs ecosystem.